JoyZadan/html-css-portfolio-project/README.md

     * Safari DevTools was used to test the code and debug the code during the development process.

 ## Testing

+At every stage of the development, testing were carried out to check for potential issues with the code, responsiveness, design and accessibility.
+I used the developer tools from Chrome, Safari and Microsoft Edge and Firefox.

+### Bugs and Corrections
+1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causinf the issue.
+The solution was to rewrite the code for the entire header area.
+This solution includes snippets of JavaScript code from FlorinPop (see Credits section for the screenshot of the borrowed code snippet).
+2. On one of my calls with my mentor, he raised the issues from the Nu Html Checker results such as:
+    * button must not appear as descendant of the a element (these errors were on all the buttons on all pages except on the subscribe form)
+    * errors from the youtube videos iframe
+    * indent errors and unclosed elements (navlinks error: no li element in scope but a li end tag seen) To fix the above, I removed the button tags from the a elements and applied CSS styling to the latter so the links look like buttons.
+I also fixed the YouTube videos iframe issues by deleting the frameborder and alt text properties.
+The indent errors and unclosed elements were also fixed by indenting the code uniformly and also removed the extra li closing tag.
+3. On Firefox browser, the Book a Demo link on the navigation was not aligning with the rest of the navlinks.
+This was fixed by shortening the call to action from book a demo to Get Demo.
+4. on Firefox, some of the text on homepage were misaligned.
+The text misalignment issues were fixed by replacing pixels with rem.
+I found this solution from watching Kevin Powell's YouTube video CSS tutorials.
+Please see the Credits section.
+5. Feedback from some family members and friends showed that on Firefox and on Safari, the front face and the backface text on the flipcards were overlapping.
+This was fixed by adding -moz and webkits autoprefixes.
+6. Testing the site on Lighthouse showed issues with accessibility, performance and best practices such as wrong placement of the aria labels inside the Font Awesome icons links and focusable elements.
+This was fixed by moving said aria labels inside the a tags.
+Alt texts were also added inside the social media a tags and the hamburger menu icon.
+Lastly, missing keywords were added to the metatags on the header section of all the website pages.
+7. W3C CSS Validation showed two missing units to paddings.
+This was quickly fixed by adding the missing units.
+Re-testing showed that all errors were gone.
+8. W3C Markup Validation showed errors on YouTube video iframes.
+This was fixed by deleting the obsolete frameborder.
+9. W3C Markup Validation also showed warnings that the document is not mappable to XML 1.0 due to consecutive hyphens in a comment.
+These warnings were fixed by adjusting the comments above the code for all the sections of all the site pages.
+10. Based on the feedback from the team at South Devon College, the following errors were corrected:
+    * Fixed all the errors on the about us page (corporate video iframe) by deleting the alt text and the obsolete frameborder CSS property.
+    * Removed the unnecessary script tags for libraries such as JQuery, Popper and Bootstrap.
+    * Included in the Credits section the screenshots of the code snippets for the navigation menu from FlorinPop and for the use of rem instead of pixel that was learned from Kevin Powell's YouTube tutorials.
+    * Renamed some of the assets (images) to remove capitalization to allow for cross-platform compatibility.
+    * Tested the JavaScript code snippet on jslint.com and found errors because they do not test for arrow function (ES6).

+11. Added favicon to satisfy error warnings on Chrome DevTools console.

 The W3C Markup Validator and the W3C CSS Validator were used to test and validate every all six pages of the Train in XR site project to ensure that there were no syntax errors in the code.
 Chrome's Lighthouse DevTool was also used to test for Performance, Accessibility, Best Practices and SEO.
 * W3C Markup Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjoyzadan.github.io%2Fhtml-css-portfolio-project%2F) ![Test_Results](assets/images/validation/HTML_Validator.png)
 * W3C CSS Validator - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjoyzadan.github.io%2Fhtml-css-portfolio-project%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) ![Test_Results](assets/images/validation/CSS_Validator.png)